epfl-ml4ed/ml4ed_gptsurvey/README.md

 ## Frontend

-Install dependencies : `npm install`
+- Install dependencies : `npm install`

-- Run in dev mode : `npm run dev`.
+- **Run in dev mode** : `npm run dev`.
 In dev mode, the app will use the backend defined in `.env.development`.
+The frontend will be served on localhost (typically http://localhost:5173/, see `npm run dev` output)

-- Build : `npm run build`.
+- **Build for production** : `npm run build`.
 In build mode, the app will use the backend defined in `.env.production`.
 The built files will be in the `dist` folder, those file can be statically hosted on any webserver.

 ## Backend